VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-07-16-You-doing-you-does-not-insipre-me-to-do-me.md

 **Diversity is Inspiring**, what Voyd says: 'You doing *you*' will 'inspire me to do me'.
 Other people being themselves inspires me to be myself.
 Yay representation and diversity, they empower everyone.
 **Representation is Inspiring**, what Voyd means: 'You doing *me*' will 'inspire me to do me'.
 Elastagirl is only a role-model insofar as Voyd can relate to her.
 That's because:

-**Representations of diversity can only inspiring when they're is relatable.**
+**Representations of diversity can only inspiring when they're is relatable.** <sup><sub>[Logic:
-<sup><sub>[Logic:
 I→R  If someone is inspiring, then they must be relatable.
 ¬R→¬I If someone is not relatable, then they cannot be inspiring.]</sub></sup>

 Here's how role-models actually work: someone performing-the-role only inspires you to have confidence that you can also perform-*that*-role, if they're sufficently similar to you that you can realistically imagine yourself in their role.
 For example, plenty of 2016 presidential hopefuls were authentically 'you doing you', but the biggest (token) role-model for young girls was Hillary Clinton, not because of 'you do you' (her being a lawyer, former secretary of state, or having already lived in the White House), but simply because she's a woman.

-<sup><sub>[To discuss later is the obvious tokenism problem here, that focus of pop-diversity-representation is too narrow, focusing more on traits which are outside people's control (sex/ethnicity), rather than things everyone can make an effort to improve (confidence/moral integrity).]</sub></sup>
+<sup><sub>[For another post, is the obvious tokenism problem here, that focus of pop-diversity-representation is too narrow, focusing more on traits which are outside people's control (sex/ethnicity), rather than things everyone can make an effort to improve (confidence/moral integrity).]</sub></sup>

 If what Voyd says (what I called 'Diversity is Inspiring') was true, seeing people who are different from herself would inspire "yay me".